lcasesa/Leaflet_intro/README.md

-# Unit-2
+# Leaflet Intro
-GEOG 575 Unit 2
+This is the repo for my first project in Leaflet (UW Madison GEOG 575 Unit 2)
-This is my repo for our introduction to leaflet and lab 1 project!